michaeledwards0/secure-ai-deployment-azure-/docs/02-network-architecture.md

 4. **Review + create** → **Create**
 5. Link the zone to the spoke VNet: zone → **Virtual network links** → **+ Add** → link to `vnet-spoke-ai`, disable auto-registration

 📸 **Screenshot to capture:** Private DNS zone showing the virtual network link to `vnet-spoke-ai`.
-Save as `screenshots/phase-02/06-private-dns-zone.png`.
+Save as `screenshots/phase-02/07-private-dns-zone.png`.

-### Section 7: Assign Azure Policy — Deny Public IP Creation
+### Section 8: Assign Azure Policy — Deny Public IP Creation

 Extends Phase 1's governance baseline to the network layer.

 1. Azure Portal → **Policy** → **Definitions** → search: `Not allowed resource types`

    *(Alternative if unavailable in your policy catalog: search `Deny public IP` or use the custom `policies/deny-public-ip.json` definition included in this repo's `policies/` folder.)*
-2. **Assign** → Scope: `rg-secure-ai-prod` → configure to deny `Microsoft.Network/publicIPAddresses` creation, with an exclusion for the Bastion public IP resource already created in Section 5
+2. **Assign** → Scope: `rg-secure-ai-prod` → configure to deny `Microsoft.Network/publicIPAddresses` creation, with an exclusion for the Bastion public IP resource already created in Section 6
 3. **Review + create** → **Create**

 📸 **Screenshot to capture:** Policy assignment confirming the deny-public-IP rule scoped to the resource group.
-Save as `screenshots/phase-02/07-deny-public-ip-policy.png`.
+Save as `screenshots/phase-02/08-deny-public-ip-policy.png`.

-### Section 8: Testing & Validation
+### Section 9: Testing & Validation

-**8.1 — Verify Peering Connectivity**
+**9.1 — Verify Peering Connectivity**
 `vnet-hub` → **Peerings** → confirm both peerings show **Connected**.
 Repeat check from `vnet-spoke-ai` → **Peerings**.

+**9.2 — Verify Flow Logs Are Capturing Data**
+Storage account `stcontosoaiflowlogs` → **Containers** → confirm the `insights-logs-networksecuritygroupflowevent` container exists and contains JSON log files after some traffic has occurred.

-**8.2 — Verify Effective NSG Rules**
+**9.3 — Verify Effective NSG Rules**
 Once a VM exists in `snet-ai-workload` (Phase 3+), use **Network Watcher** → **Effective security rules** to confirm only the Bastion-sourced rule and the default deny are in effect — no unexpected allow rules from platform defaults.

-**8.3 — Test Bastion Connectivity**
+**9.4 — Test Bastion Connectivity**
 Once a test VM exists in the spoke (can be deferred to Phase 3 if no VM exists yet): VM → **Connect** → **Bastion** → confirm browser-based session opens with no public IP required on the VM itself.

-📸 **Screenshot to capture:** Effective security rules view or a successful Bastion session (whichever is available at this stage).
-Save as `screenshots/phase-02/08-testing-validation.png`.
+📸 **Screenshot to capture:** Flow log container contents, plus effective security rules view or a successful Bastion session (whichever is available at this stage).
+Save as `screenshots/phase-02/09-testing-validation.png`.

 ### Completion Checklist